 - THE STORY

 Targeting: Renewable Energy, Quality Nutrition, Eradication of Early Childhood Marriage and FGM

 The project entails refurbishing the existing solar panel installation at the Pendekezo Letu Center

 Number of Children Impacted: 125 children, including teenage mothers and their babies.

-- The project is refurbishing an already existing (but not currently functioning) solar power system by replacing the solar batteries to ensure continuous supply of reliable and affordable energy at the rehabilitation centre in Ngoliba.
-Solar energy is considered safer, pollution free and renewable compared to electricity which is unreliable.
+- The project is refurbishing an already existing (but not currently functioning) solar power system by replacing the solar batteries to ensure a continuous supply of reliable and affordable energy at the rehabilitation center in Ngoliba.
+Solar energy is considered safer, pollution-free and renewable compared to electricity which is unreliable.

 - The project will Provide consistent supply of power for continuity of operations at the rehabilitation center and ensure sufficient lighting to enhance security of children and property.
 In addition, it will allow the center in developing a sustainability model by finding cost effective solutions to the already high costs of running the place.
 The funds that will be saved as the home will no longer have to pay for electricity will be invested into the school feeding program of 20 girls who are re-integrated with their family (meaning the center pays for the school meals for girls living at home, so they don’t have to come live at the center for lack of food).